keivrijdag/keivrijdag/README.md

 ---|---
-2018-02-19|The effect of quantum physics at macro-evolutionary scale 2018-02-26|The effect of intergalactic dark matter at micro-evolutionary scales
+2018-02-19|The effect of quantum physics at macro-evolutionary scale 2018-02-26|The effect of intergalactic dark matter at micro-evolutionary scales 2018-03-05|Emergent properties in single-rule single-agent systems in featureless donut-shaped worlds

+## FAQ

+### At what time will the topic be discussed?

+Discussion starts at 20:00 sharp, until a consensus is reached.
+Sometimes the discussion flares up again later on the evening, but this is not encouraged.

+### I know little about the topic, can I join anyways?

+Great care is taken to select a topic with only a modest amount of literature about it.
+Little as it may be, we do try to accept people that may potentially have good reasons not to read up.

+### I want to contribute a topic

+Great!
+Send a Pull Request, Issue or email to @richelbilderbeek.

+### I only want to join for the gezelligheid.
+Is that OK?

+As can be inferred from the list of topics, we do not take science lightly.
+Sure, we will try to be nice to you, but we may be hindered of the idea that we view you as parasitically bathing in our hard-earned wisdom.
+On the other hand, perhaps we should slow down on being serious all the time.

 ## History